gwu-libraries/sfm-ui/_posts/2017-09-14-twitter-data.md

 Second, while the value-added services offered by a Twitter service provider may be very powerful and not require technical skill to use, they are generally a “black box”.
 So, for example, if a service provider performs bot detection, you may not know which bot detection algorithm is being used.

 ### Conclusion
-As should now be evident, the combination of Twitter’s restrictions on sharing data and the affordances of Twitter’s public API makes acquiring a Twitter dataset for academic research note entirely straight-forward.
+As should now be evident, the combination of Twitter’s restrictions on sharing data and the affordances of Twitter’s public API makes acquiring a Twitter dataset for academic research not entirely straight-forward.
 Hopefully this guide has provided enough of a description of the landscape for Twitter data that you can move forward with your research.

 [Comments](https://gwu-libraries.github.io/sfm-ui/contact) on this guide and [questions](https://gwu-libraries.github.io/sfm-ui/contact) about Twitter data are welcome.